lkodinsson/MARS/Fantasy/MagicEquipment.md

 # Scrolls

 While not technically a magic item, scrolls are pages that do contain information for casting spells.
-Scrolls are limited to spells available to the [arcana skill](/Fantasy/Skills.md#arcana-int).
+Scrolls are limited to spells available to the [wizardry skill](/Fantasy/Skills.md#wizardry-int).
 The cost of these scrolls depends on the tier of the spell.

 ##### Table: Scrolls Cost
 | Tier | Tier Name | Price |